 This Section only applies to the 1802EPD system.
-The 1802EPD keypad has all the letters in the alphabet, numbers 0 through 9, and a space key (1).
-This allows the keypad to be used to program all names and numbers into the systems electronic programmable directory (EPD).
+The 1802EPD keypad has a magnetic cover that fits over the keypad that shows all the letters in the alphabet, numbers 1 through 9, and a space key (1).
+This allows the keypad to be used to program all names and numbers into the systems Electronic Programmable Directory (EPD).

-Messages or names can only be programmed from the system keypad.
+Messages or names can ONLY be programmed from the system keypad.
 You CANNOT program messages or names from a remote location using a touch-tone telephone.